 It’s scary to think about having a tree fall on your house.
 External forces could cause a tree to fall on your car, or even just somewhere in your yard.
 Trees are generally big and can do a lot of damage to whatever they fall on.
 Often you hear about trees that fall during storms, and see pictures on TV of the destruction they cause.
 People begin to worry about the trees on your property and wonder if and when one of them could fall.
 Saturated soil is a leading cause of tree failure.

-Arborists define Wind-throw as the technical term for a tree being uprooted and falling.
+Wind-throw is the technical term for a tree being uprooted and falling by Arborists.
 Force, applied the trunk, acts like a lever and pulls up its own roots.
 Wind and/or heavy storms are often enough to cause wind-throw.
 The taller the tree, the more susceptible it is to wind-throw.

 What Type of Tree is More Likely to Fall?

-Is there any one kind of tree that is more likely than another to be uprooted in a storm?
+What tree is more likely than another to be uprooted in a storm?
 Well, yes.
-In recent studies; balsam, cedar, willow, fir, white pine, white spruce, and sometimes hemlock are more likely to fall during a storm.
+In recent studies; balsam, cedar, willow, fir, white pine, white spruce, and sometimes hemlock are more likely to fall during a storm from saturated soil.
 Generally, though, this is because they are growing in wet areas.
 The taller the tree, the more likely it will be to fall when the soil becomes too saturated and unstable.